 Graduate Teaching Assistantships

-The School of Music offers a number of graduate teaching assistantships each academic year on the basis of School needs.
+The School of Music offers a number of graduate teaching assistantships each academic year.
+See the list below for this year’s needs.

 Assistantships carry a waiver of the university tuition, medical coverage, and a monthly stipend.